gahr/tcl-scgi/README.md

     (the default), a previous header with the same key is replaced by the one specified.

-    ::scgi::puts data

-    Append the data to the output buffer.
-No new-line is automatically appended to the data.

     ::scgi::flush

-    Send the output buffered (including headers and body data) to the client.
-Once called, no further output is possible.
+    Send the output buffered (including headers and body data) to the client and close the connection.
+Once called, no further output is possible, but the script stays alive and can continue processing data.

     ::scgi::params